 An investigative grand jury’s summary of testimony claimed that Sandusky engaged in fondling, oral sex and anal sex with young boys.

-One of the allegations came from 2002, when a graduate assistant told Paterno he'd witnessed an incident in a shower inside a school athletic facility -- a story that Paterno referred to Athletic Director Tim Curley, but didn't become known to investigators until years later.
+One of the allegations came from 2002, when a graduate assistant told Paterno he’d witnessed an incident in a shower inside a school athletic facility – a story that Paterno reported to Athletic Director Tim Curley, according to the grand jury report.
+The allegations didn’t become known to investigators until years later.

 Curley and Gary Schultz, a university vice president, were both charged with one count of felony perjury and one count of failure to report abuse allegations.

-Paterno wasn't charged, saying he did his duty by referring the allegations to his superior, according to the grand jury report.
-But criticism quickly mounted, and Penn State trustees dismissed Paterno and school President Graham Spanier -- who initially backed Curley and Schultz -- days after Sandusky's arrest.
+Paterno wasn’t charged, with officials saying he did his duty by referring the allegations to his superior.
+But criticism quickly mounted, and Penn State trustees dismissed Paterno and school President Graham Spanier – who initially backed Curley and Schultz – days after Sandusky’s arrest.